Check if Expo EAS Build is down, recent outages, user-reported issues, and outages map.

 IsDown monitors the Expo EAS Build official status page every few minutes.
 We also get reports from users like you.
 If there are enough reports about an outage, we'll show it on the top of the page.

-Expo EAS Build last outage was on April 09, 2025 with the title "iOS builds are failing when installing CocoaPods"
+Expo EAS Build last outage was on September 15, 2025 with the title "Android builds failing to connect to Maven cache"

 IsDown and DownDetector help users determine if a service is having problems.
 The big difference is that IsDown is a status page aggregator.
 IsDown monitors a service's official status page to give our customers a more reliable source of information.
 The integration allows us to provide more details about the outage, like incident title, description, updates, and the parts of the affected service.
 Additionally, users can create internal status pages and set up notifications for all their third-party services.